Cookie Butter Cinnamon Star Bread

 - Punch down the dough to release any air bubbles.
 Divide the dough into four equal pieces.
 Roll each piece of dough into a 10-inch circle on a lightly floured surface.
 Use a 10-inch plate or bowl to make an imprint in the surface of the dough.
 Using a pizza cutter or sharp knife, cut around the imprint until you have four perfect 10-inch circles.

 - Place one circle of dough on a piece of parchment paper.
-Spread 2 Tbs. of the cookie butter filling on the dough, and top with another layer of dough.
+Spread 2 Tablespoons of the cookie butter filling on the dough, and top with another layer of dough.
 Repeat two more times, finishing with the fourth layer of dough.
-No filling goes on top of the fourth layer!!
+No filling goes on top of the fourth layer!

 - Place a 2-inch round cookie cutter or bowl in the center of the dough stacks.
 Using a pizza cutter or sharp knife, cut 16 even strips around the center of the dough, leaving the two inches in the center intact.
 I did this by cutting the dough into four equal sections in a cross shape and then cutting each quarter into four strips.